anoduck/statement-of-user-rights/README.md

 Statement of User Rights
 ========================

-The Code of User Rights is a set of user rights, the developer and user acknowledge, grant, and bind themselves to.
+The Statement of User Rights is primarily a social contract between the user and developer establishing a set of rights or "liberties" acknowledged to exist within each another.
+It's purpose is to coalesce pre-existing boundaries into a written statement granting intellectual freedom and acknowledging independence of thought.

 Preface
 -------